HelgeG/idontime-bot/README.md

 `-f dd-mm-yyyy` or `--final dd-mm-yyyy`

-If present, will set the final of the records.
-If not present, will use today's date.
+If present, will set the final date of the records.
+If not present, will use the same value as the initial date.

 If the dates from `-d` and `-f` are different, will iterate through all weekdays in between and record them.
 If both are empty, then just set the marks for the current day.